 Yikes.
 I don’t know about you, but I found this pretty confronting.

-The impact of the internet
+The impact of internet addiction

 The internet is a great innovation, and I honestly can’t imagine a world without it, which is also kind of sad.

 It’s sad because of the impact it has on our lives.
-Personally, I’ve been a slave to the internet since the mid 2000s.
+Personally, I’ve been a slave to the internet since the mid-2000s.
 And it’s become worse since the development of smartphones.
 We can now access an abundance of information at any time with minimal effort, literally at the tip of our fingertips.

 More specifically, this is how the internet has impacted my life:

-- I procrastinate more, because I fear that I might miss out on something.
+- I procrastinate more because I fear that I might miss out on something.

-- I feel guilty when I scroll through my social media feeds, knowing that I’m basically wasting time.
+- I feel guilty when I scroll through my social media feeds, knowing that I’m wasting time.